Quick Tips for Driving Over Speed Bumps

 Anticipating speed bumps

-It's important to look at the road ahead as a speed bump nears, adjusting your speed and course as appropriate.
+It's important to look at the road ahead as a speed bump nears, adjusting your speed and course in line with UK speed bump regulations.
 Manual drivers will need to choose the right gear.

 The three main types of speed bump